swarmnyc/swarm-sercret/README.md

 ===========================
 Tour friendly neighborhood anonymous tweet bot.

 Simply connect a Twitter account through OAuth and a Widget, deploy, and let anyone on the internet tweet from it anonymously.
 Super fun at parties.
+Give it a spin at http://swarmnyc.com/experiments/twitter-anonymous-tweet-bot

 This Tweetbot is a SWARM experiment - head to http://swarmnyc.com/expriments to see what else we've been up to.